 Latvia

-One of the world’s most underrated countries to visit is Latvia.
-Latvia is in northern Europe and is one of the Baltic states.
+One of the world’s most underrated countries to visit is Latvia, one of the Baltic states in northern Europe.
 There aren’t many tourists who visit the country, but there is a lot to do and see in Latvia!
 The small European country has wonderful nature, amazing cities, and beautiful beaches.

 Latvia is packed with amazing national parks.
 This is great for hiking!
-Some of the best national parks in Latvia are ฤถemeri National Park and Gauja National Park, the country’s oldest and largest.
+Some of the best national parks in Latvia are Ķemeri National Park and Gauja National Park, the country’s oldest and largest.

 The largest city is Riga, which is also Latvia’s capital.
 It’s a wonderful city and spending a day in Riga is an excellent thing to do.
 In the old town of the city, you can explore many interesting historic places.
 Furthermore, Riga has many museums, monuments, and great restaurants.

-One of the best beaches in Latvia is Jลซrmala Beach, which has beautiful soft white sand.
-It is very close to Riga and during summer, Jลซrmala Beach is a great place for swimming.
+One of the best beaches in Latvia is Jūrmala Beach, which has beautiful soft white sand.
+It is very close to Riga and during summer, Jūrmala Beach is a great place for swimming.

 By Dymphe from Dymabroad